Typology of phase transitions in Bayesian inference problems: Introduction

 This paper provides a more detailed picture of these phase transitions.
 We emphasize indeed the existence of hybrid-hard phases, in which efficient inference better than random guessing is possible, however, matching the information-theoretically optimal performance is computationally hard.
 This type of phase was identified in dense inference problems, see e.g.~\cite{LeKrZd17}, but was missed in some previous studies of sparse problems~\cite{ZdeborovaKrzakala09}.
-We revisit the latter by mean of the cavity method, that relates the analytic description (in particular the optimal errors, as defined below) of inference problems on sparse graphs and hyper-graphs to reconstruction problems on trees~\cite{Mossel01,JansonMossel04,MezardMontanari06,KS_tight_Ising,Sly08,Sly11} (the local limit of the graphs in the large size limit).
-These tree problems are solved exactly by fixed point equations whose unknown (called order parameter) are functions (more precisely probability distributions), at variance with their dense counterparts where the order parameters are finite dimensional.
+We revisit the latter by means of the cavity method, that relates the analytic description (in particular the optimal errors, as defined below) of inference problems on sparse graphs and hyper-graphs to reconstruction problems on trees~\cite{Mossel01,JansonMossel04,MezardMontanari06,KS_tight_Ising,Sly08,Sly11} (the local limit of the graphs in the large size limit).
+These tree problems are solved by fixed point equations whose unknown (called order parameter) are functions (more precisely probability distributions), at variance with their dense counterparts where the order parameters are finite dimensional.
 We will focus on problems where the undetectable phase exists at small signal to noise ratio, which translates into the existence of a so-called non-informative (or trivial) fixed point of the corresponding cavity equations (in such cases there exists a close connection between the inference problems and the associated uniformly random models~\cite{KrzakalaMontanari06,CoKrPeZd16,CoEfJaKaKa17} through the notion of quiet planting).
-Our main technical contribution in this paper is a systematic perturbative expansion of the cavity equations around the trivial fixed point, in the neighborhood of the so-called Kesten-Stigum transition where it looses its stability.
+There are several reasons that motivate this restriction of the family of inference problems we consider here: in a certain sense these are the hardest ones, as no local information can be exploited for the inference of the hidden signal they contain.
+Moreover they exhibit a richer phenomenology in terms of phase transitions than the problems where a local property (the degree of a vertex in the SBM for instance) is correlated to the signal.
+Finally from a technical point of view the existence of a trivial fixed point allows to set up a systematic perturbative expansion of the cavity equations, in the neighborhood of the so-called Kesten-Stigum transition where the trivial fixed point looses its stability; this perturbative computation will be our main technical contribution in this paper.
 Similar expansions can be found in~\cite{KS_tight_Ising,Sly11,CoEfJaKaKa17} but our results are either valid for more general models or pushed to an higher order in the perturbation series.
 This technical tool allows us to clarify several features of the phase diagrams of inference and tree reconstruction problems.

 For the symmetric stochastic block model with $q$ groups (or the tree reconstruction of the $q$ state Potts model), it was known that the hard phase does not exist for 2 and 3 groups (in other words the Kesten-Stigum bound on reconstruction is tight), whereas it always exists for 5 and more groups~\cite{Sly11}.
 In the intermediate case of $q=4$, whose status remained unclear up to now, we provide an explicit condition on the degree distribution and the ferromagnetic (or assortative) character of the model to distinguish these two qualitatively different behaviors.